HribernigNikolaus/BasketballSWENGS/projectdocu/whathaveidone.md

 ##Special changes

-29.12.2017 Changed in Player Entity sozNr to playerNumber 29.12.2017 Changed in Player Entity shoeSize to playerPosition
+29.12.2017 Changed sozNr to playerNumber in Player Entity 29.12.2017 Changed shoeSize to playerPosition in Player Entity 29.12.2017 Removed playerWeight from Player Entity 29.12.2017 Added teamCount, foundation and fullName to Team Entity